HOW TO FIND MB2

 A missed MB2 canal is one of the main causes of endodontic failure in maxillary molars.

-Canal is often hidden or difficult to access.
+The canal is often hidden or difficult to access.

 There are often multiple ports of communication between MB1 and MB2.
 The MB2 can join MB1 along its path or terminate via a separate apical foramen.
 Rarely, there can be an MB3 canal present.